Long Term Accommodation Plan 2016-2021

 The plan provides transparent information to Board staff, municipalities, the public and potential partners.
 Changing demographics, enrolment and program offerings such as Specialist High Skills Major Programs and French Immersion can challenge the ability of a school board to effectively manage resources impacting the need for school facilities.
-Based on the enrolment information provided, the Niagara Catholic Long Term Accommodation Plan outlines potential short, medium and long term strategies to address accommodation issues and should be regularly reviewed and revised.
-Such strategies include Pupil Accommodation Reviews, Attendance Area Reviews, applications to the Ministry of Education for capital construction, pursuing partnerships, potential relocations and introduction of French Immersion programming.
-Capital considerations, such as the condition of the facility under review, will need to be factored in to the decision making process.
+Based on the enrolment information provided, the Niagara Catholic Long Term Accommodation Plan outlines potential short, medium and long-term strategies to address accommodation issues and should be regularly reviewed and revised.
+Such strategies include Pupil Accommodation Reviews, Attendance Area Reviews, and applications to the Ministry of Education for capital construction, pursuing partnerships, potential relocations and introduction of French Immersion programming.
+Capital considerations, such as the condition of the facility under review, will need to be factored into the decision-making process.

 Pupil Accommodation Review